 Planning to take MH CET Law 2026?
 Check out MH CET Law 2026 Eligibility Criteria & Reservation Policy- Academic Qualification, Age Limit, Minimum Marks and More for the five-year LLB and three-year LLB courses.
 Check details below.

-Before you plan to appear for the MH CET Law or Maharashtra Common Entrance Test Law, it is very important to understand the eligibility criteria for admission to the 5-year LLB and 3-year LLB courses.
+Are you planning to appear in the MH CET Law or the Maharashtra Common Entrance Test Law, it is important to know the eligibility criteria before filling the application form for both 5-year LLB and 3-year LLB courses.
 The MH CET Law Exam will be held for admission to the top law colleges in Maharashtra.
 As a result, a large number of candidates apply for the MH Law CET exam every year.

 Also Read: How to fill MH CET Law Application Form 2026